 Content featuring the real people who use the products is also a powerful tool to connect with consumers, bringing the audience into the scene and making them feel like they’re in the ad.
 This will spark positive word of mouth and even greater reach for the campaign on platforms like WeChat, Weibo, Douban, Xiaohongshu / Red and other key social media sites in China.

-Do you need advice on your next holiday campaign?
+Do you need advice on your next holiday campaign in China?
 Do you want to get a better understanding of Chinese consumer behavior?
-Contact ChoZan for your China marketing research and strategy, or for some custom corporate training for your internal marketing teams.
+Contact ChoZan and Alarice for your China marketing research and strategy, or for custom corporate training for your internal marketing teams.